 So let's leave it alone, 'cause we can't see eye to eyeThere ain't no good guy, there ain't no bad guyThere's only you and me and we just disagree

-- The Norse view of the world was pretty much entirely founded on this trope.
-While the Gods weren't all that bad, Odin could be an unreliable jerkass and tended to decide men's fates on a whim.
+- Norse Mythology: The Norse view of the world was pretty much entirely founded on this trope.
+While the Gods weren't bad, they could be jerkasses if angered.
 Similarly, despite their horrific nature, the Gods' enemies could be portrayed as sympathetic, especially in the case of Loki.
 He constantly broke rules, but on the logic that too much order would stifle creativity.
 The real conflict is more one of order versus chaos, although it's clear which side the audience was rooting for.

 - Reynard the Fox fables evoke this.
 Reynard is a trickster, and frequently the bane of other characters, but all characters are flawed.
 They are all animals (just like we are) and act according to their instincts.
 Reynard is the folk hero, but is not "good" or "bad", he is just as flawed as all the other characters.